venim1103/MCU_toolchain_Linux_Android/README.md

-#Public repository for MCU development in Ubuntu Linux (on Android)
+#Repository for MCU development in Ubuntu Linux (on Android)

 This repository is a simple (=crude) implementation of ready made tools by other people.
 The idea was to make some simple scripts to install and use different MCU building and flashing tools